yldn/Blade-Runner/README.md

 ## Credits

-This game is inspired by Metal Gear Rising: Revengeance
+This game is inspired by Metal Gear Rising: Revengeance, fruit Ninja and temple run

 Overall Guide for Cutting Feature: https://github.com/mixandjam/MGR-BladeMode